MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 - **High-speed USB4®/Thunderbolt 4 on USB-C® ports.** Plug in one cable to power your device, connect two 4K monitors at up to 60 Hz[<sup>2</sup>](#references), and transfer data and files at up to 40 Gbps.
 - **The charging power you need for your devices and accessories.** Connect and power your laptop with up to 96 watts of power passthrough and extra charging power for your phone and accessories.[<sup>3</sup>](#references)
 - **More inclusive design with recycled materials.** Quickly access ports with raised tactile indicators for greater accessibility.
-The lightest Surface dock is made with recycled materials and the dock and PSU enclosures (excluding the AC cable) are attributed to 20% ocean-bound plastic.[<sup>4</sup>](#references) The packaging is ~99% recyclable in OECD countries and free of single-use plastics.
+The lightest Surface dock and PSU enclosures (excluding the AC cable) are attributed to 20% ocean-bound plastic.[<sup>4</sup>](#references) The packaging is ~99% recyclable in OECD countries and free of single-use plastics.
 The lightest Surface dock comes with 20% ocean-bound plastic and 99% recyclable packaging that’s free of single-use plastics[<sup>5</sup>](#references).

 :::image type="content" source="images/surface-dock/surface-dock-front.png" alt-text="Screenshot showing front of dock. " :::